iYadavVaibhav/stem/docs/2-Data-Engineering/databases.md

 Hash

-- Function for mapping arbitrary lenght data to a fixed-size string
+- Function for mapping arbitrary length data to a fixed-size string
 - unique values output, eg `hello` is `5d41402abc4b2a76b9719d911017c592` in **MD5** hash. and is always same for a string.
-- any change in input produ es new hash.
+- any change in input produces new hash.
 - You cannot reverse a hash, simple it is way math algo have done it, as eg, consider 912 is hash, 912 = 900 + 12 or 400 + 512 and so on.
 You will have to try all possible outputs to match, but can't exactly know what it is.

+- Use case: It is useful when there are usually unique value in column, like email.
+Rather than fetch by email, you create hash index on it, and then you can fetch using hash index scan.

 GiST and SP-GiST